 Let’s start with one important question: Just how important is the customer experience (CX) for modern-day e-commerce businesses?

-An Accenture survey found that 85 percent of executives said that the customer experience was important to their companies’ strategic priorities.
-It’s also important to the customers.
 According to a B2B Marketing/Earnest survey, 96 percent of respondents said CX would influence whether they purchase from you again, and 83 percent would give a referral as a result of a positive experience.
 On the other hand, the same report suggests that a poor customer experience can hurt your business: 13 percent of unhappy customers tell at least 15 people about their frustration.

 Looking at these numbers, two conclusions are pretty obvious: